-3. Expectations of Lab Members
+3. Expectations of and Support for Lab Members

-3.1 Expectations of all lab members
+3.1 Expectations of all lab members (including staff)

 - To attend most formal lab activities, including lab meetings and seminars, as well as departmental colloquia. - To proactively and regularly update the lab about research progress and any challenges associated with it.
-This progress may include new results, figures, presentation of relevant literature, discussion of writing process and goals, etc. - To attribute work honestly in publications and presentations. - To complete specific work associated with the project(s) on which they are funded, especially if that project is a grant or contract. - To communicate the process and achievements of their work and be open to discuss it with other lab members. - To be timely in their responses to inquiries regarding coding, domain knowledge, and general assistance from other lab members. - To document and archive collected and generated datasets and code so that they are available to other members of the lab and the wider scientific community. - To publish research in scientific journals and present that research to the science community at meetings. - After leaving the lab, to complete work on papers that have already been submitted for publication (e.g. respond to reviews).
+This progress may include new results, figures, presentation of relevant literature, discussion of writing process and goals, etc. - To attribute work honestly in publications and presentations. - To complete specific work associated with the project(s) on which they are funded, especially if that project is a grant or contract. - To communicate the process and achievements of their work and be open to discuss it with other lab members.

+- To be timely in their responses to inquiries regarding coding, domain knowledge, and general assistance from other lab members. - To document and archive collected and generated datasets and code so that they are available to other members of the lab and the wider scientific community. - To publish research in scientific journals and present that research to the science community at meetings. - After leaving the lab, to complete work on papers that have already been submitted for publication (e.g. respond to reviews). - If lab members wish to apply for external fellowships, the lab (including Tamlin) will support them in doing so. - To ask for help when hitting a dead end or when expertise of another lab member is necessary.